-The School of Education offers professional programs designed to prepare students to enter a wide variety of educational careers, including teaching, higher education administration, applied behavior analysis, autism spectrum disorders, and other related professions.
-Undergraduate students interested in teaching at the middle or secondary level major in the area in which they intend to teach and minor in education, while the Liberal Arts and Interdisciplinary Studies major leads to licensure for elementary or special education.
+The School of Education offers professional programs designed to prepare students to enter a wide variety of educational careers, including teaching, higher education administration, applied behavior analysis, autism spectrum disorder, and other related professions.
+Undergraduate students interested in teaching elementary or special education major in either Elementary Education or Special Education, both of which lead to licensure.
+Undergraduate students interested in teaching at the middle or secondary level major in the area in which they intend to teach and choose the respective content area education minor.
+Liberal Arts and Interdisciplinary Studies is an education major that does not lead to licensure.
 With a focus on developing confident leadership skills, the school creates a collaborative environment of inquiry and innovation, while helping individuals find personal pathways to achieve their goals.
 The School of Education offers a variety of programs of study: paths to Virginia teacher licensure as well as nonlicensure and/or non-degree opportunities for professional development.